mzs21/lib-system-demo/README.md

 #### Usage

 The system can be run from the `Main` class, which provides sample data and demonstrates core functionalities such as adding books, registering members, borrowing/returning books, and more.
+All classes are modular and can be extended for additional features.

 ---

 #### Conclusion

 This Library Management System provides a solid foundation for managing a library's resources and operations.
 The modular, object-oriented design ensures maintainability and scalability for future enhancements.
+The use of OOP principles ensures the codebase is easy to maintain and extend.
+The logical grouping of classes allows for clear explanations and smooth collaboration among team members.

 ---